 Newcastle University, UK

-Dr Amy O’Donnell is a Senior Research Fellow at the Population Health Sciences Institute, Newcastle University, UK.
-Her work focusses on advancing the implementation of evidence-based substance use interventions in global healthcare systems.
+Dr. Amy O’Donnell is a UK National Institute for Health Research (NIHR) Advanced Fellow at the Population Health Sciences Institute, Newcastle University, UK.
+Her work focuses on advancing the implementation of evidence-based substance use interventions in global healthcare systems.

-Previously, Dr O’Donnell worked on the Cochrane Review of Digital Interventions for Heavy Drinking, the EU BISTAIRS project, and held a Visiting Fellowship in Implementation Science at Linkoping University, Sweden.
+Previously, Dr. O’Donnell led the UK arm of the European ATTUNE project, which explored factors shaping amphetamine-use pathways over the life course, worked on the Cochrane Review of Digital Interventions for Heavy Drinking, the EU BISTAIRS project, and held a Visiting Fellowship in Implementation Science at Linkoping University, Sweden

 Dr Pratima Murthy

 Department of Psychiatry